German language 2 [Tur]

 ||Il Mulino, Bologna

 Exams are only written and in German.
-During the examination students should answer some questions and solve some exercises.
+During the examination students should answer two questions and solve some exercises.
 Students not attending the course should contact the Professor in a timely manner, in order to get a detailed explanation of their program and written exam.
 The written exam will be similar to the one of the students attending the course.
 Linguistic competence required: level B2 (CEFR), certified either by the Centro Linguistico di Ateneo (CLA) or by any other authorized testing centre.
 Students taking this exam must have completed the language and literature exams of the first and second year.
 The final grade is the mean of the grade of this theoretic module and of the grade of the language certificate (B2).